hartsfield/go_proxy/README.md

     sudo iptables -t nat -A PREROUTING -p tcp --dport 443 -j REDIRECT --to-port 8443 sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080

+When starting the server, tell goprox where your private key and fullchain files are by specifying the `fullchain` and `privkey` environment variables at
+runtime:

+    fullchain=/path/to/fullchain.pem privkey=/path/to/privkey.pem ./goprox &